eli-shen08/GAN_app/README.md

 This model was trained on google colab t4 Gpu for 2 hours approximately .
 It trained for 180 epochs , each epoch had 195 batch size .

+Originally on CIFAR-10 the images are of size 32 X 32 X 3 but since they are very small i had to upscale them after prediction using interpolation and then serve them in the web application .

 # HOW TO USE
 ### Make sure you have a GPU in your system .